-Where repairs are required at height, compliance with Health and Safety legislation often requires the use of scaffolding, which can significantly impact on the cost of repair.
+Where repairs are required at height, compliance with Health and Safety legislation often requires the use of scaffolding, which can

+Any additional limits to inspection significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report, but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.

-It was not raining at the time of the inspection, and we therefore cannot confirm the adequacy of the rainwater goods.
+It was not raining at the time of the inspection, and we therefore cannot assess the adequacy of the rainwater goods.